iris-hep/iris-hep.github.io/pages/fellows.md

 # IRIS-HEP Fellows Program

-### We are now accepting proposals for the 2020-2021 academic year (fall, winter, spring).
+### We are now accepting proposals for the 2020-2021 academic year (fall, winter, spring)

   People are the key to successful software.
 IRIS-HEP aims to promote the development of advanced research software skills by providing opportunities